janschill/cern-solid-code-investigation/meetings/20210428-maria-philippe.md

 * Maria being my CERN supervisor will she be present at the defense?
 * Selected methods adequate?
+* How many pages?
+* What do you want to see written down?

 ## Meeting Notes